marcusanthonylorenzo/open-ai-chatbot/README.md

 | **_Overview_:** |
 |---|

 **The theme has shifted from a "text conversation" to AOL Instant Messenger's "Smarter Child"...but my version.
-This brings back the nostalgia of talking to an AI chat bot in 1999.
-(Even though the background is Windows XP.**
+This brings back the nostalgia of talking to an AI chat bot in 1999/2001.
+(Even though the background is Windows XP :rofl: :rofl: )**

 **Notes:**
 - Done in Vanilla JS, no frameworks.
-- I tried my best to use Ajax for the request.
-It is my current topic of focus.
+- I tried my best to use Async/Await for the request.
+It is my current focus of improvement.
 - I also believe had I known React, my code would be 30% of the size and much more "portable".
-It is also my current topic of focus along with Async JS.
+It is actually my primary topic of focus right now, along with Ajax.

 #### Technologies Used: